keysongkang/ALmoMD/docs/theory.md

   <figcaption>Figure 4.
 (Left) New data (light blue and purple points) are obtained from molecular dynamics using MLIP.
 The error bars indicate their uncertainty.
 Since the purple points exhibit high uncertainty, they are selected for the next round of training data, and their energies are subsequently corrected through DFT calculations (pink points).
 (Right) Retraining with additional samples from the active learning process will yield a more reliable MLIP, which can be iteratively improved.</figcaption>
 </figure>
 <br>

+Once next round of training data with high uncertainty are sampled, they go through DFT calculations and they are added to previous list of training data.
+Then, prediction of newly trained model will provide corrected potential energy surface.
+This active learning is implemented iteratively, and each iterative step will give more reliable prediction.

+The key advantage of ALmoMD is
+* train the MLIP model without implementation of challanging _ab initio_ molecular dynamics,
+* pinpoint next round of training data qualitatively based on high uncertainty of prediction,
+* and effectively explore the potential energy surface using MD with MLIP, which enabling the capture of rare dynamical events.

 # References